How to Feel Less Triggered by the Things That Used to Set You Off

 You may notice that a familiar cue still registers, but it does not pull you under in the same way.

-Not because you become perfectly calm all the time — no one needs that kind of suspiciously robotic wellness, thank you very much — but because your nervous system no longer has to respond with the same level of alarm, protection, or intensity.
+That is a meaningful shift.
+Not because you become perfectly calm all the time — no one needs that kind of suspiciously robotic wellness, thank you very much — but because your body no longer has to respond with the same level of alarm, protection, or intensity.

 That is the kind of change this post is about.